Gaby Hoffmann: Early life

-Hoffmann's mother, the daughter of an attorney, was raised in a conservative and devoutly Catholic family in New York State.
-Viva was previously married to director Michel Auder in 1969, by which union Gaby Hoffmann has an elder half-sister, Alexandra "Alex" Auder, who teaches yoga in New York City.
-Herrera was raised in Wiggins, Mississippi by his maternal grandparents; his own father, Gaby's paternal grandfather, was of French and Spanish descent.
-Herrera died in 2011 from cancer.

 Hoffmann attended elementary school in Manhattan at P.S.
 3 on Hudson Street in the West Village, then another school in Hell's Kitchen.
 After she moved to Los Angeles in 1994, she attended the Buckley School, before finally graduating from Calabasas High School in 1999.

 Life at the Chelsea Hotel

-Until July 1993, Hoffmann lived in Manhattan's Chelsea Hotel, which Hoffmann later said she enjoyed.
-According to Hoffmann, she and her best friend Talya Shomron roller-skated in the hallways, spied on the drug dealer across the hall, and persuaded the bellman to go to the neighborhood delicatessen at night to fetch them ice cream.
+Until July 1993 at age 11, Hoffmann lived in Manhattan's Chelsea Hotel, which she later said she enjoyed.
+According to Hoffmann, she and her best friend, Talya Shomron, roller-skated in the hallways, spied on the drug dealer across the hall, and persuaded the bellman to go to the neighborhood delicatessen at night to fetch them ice cream.

 Hoffmann recalled, "I grew up in downtown New York in the '80s.
 I have a friend who grew up with me, and she puts it well.
 She says, 'If you grew up where we grew up, if you weren't an artist, a drag queen, queer, or a drug addict, then you were the freak.'
 I grew up in a world where I guess what is considered unusual or abnormal for the rest of America was very much considered the norm."
 She also reported in an interview that there had been gunfire and a rape at the hotel shortly before they moved out.

 Hoffmann and her mother left the Chelsea Hotel after a long-standing dispute with the management that ended in eviction.
 Regardless, Hoffmann's connection to the hotel had a significant effect on her future.
 The idea for the 1994 sitcom Someone Like Me originated after Gail Berman (former president of Viacom's Paramount Pictures) read a New York Times article about the hotel which referred to a children's book that Viva and friend Jane Lancellotti wrote, Gaby at the Chelsea (a take on Kay Thompson's 1950s classic Eloise books).
 Berman became the show's producer.